Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/03-genomics-with-R-&-bioconductor-III.md

 metadata(genome)
 ```

 By default, the *BSGenomes* come with no sequence masking.
-It is common when woprking with reference genomes to mask regions that may ciontain ambiguous sequences, such as repeat regions, that you wish to ignore in your analyses.
+It is common when woprking with reference genomes to mask regions that may contain ambiguous sequences, such as repeat regions, that you wish to ignore in your analyses.
 To obtain a masked genome, you should set `masked=TRUE` in the `getBSgenome()` function.
-This will load a genome in which specific sequences have been masked in a hierachical fashion using the following criteria:
+This will load a genome in which specific sequences have been masked in a hierarchical fashion using the following criteria:
 1. Gaps in the genome assembly
 2. Sequences with intra-contig ambiguities
 3. regions flagged by [*RepeatMasker*](http://www.repeatmasker.org/)